 - 3 cups chocolate chips

-the eggs and mix well.
-Blend in the flour mixture.
+Add the eggs one at a time, mixing well after each addition.
+Blend in the flour mixture gradually just until combined.
 Stir in the chocolate chips.

 Drop by rounded spoonfuls onto ungreased cookie sheets.

-I also take the cookies out about a minute before you're supposed to (so about 9 minutes).
+I take the cookies out at about 8 minutes.
 Sometimes they don't look completely done, but just let them sit on the pan for a couple minutes and they'll finish cooking a bit and firm up.
 They are so ooey gooey this way!